Sher-Chowdhury/codingbee_docs/categories/kubernetes/01_install_kubernetes/01_install-kubernetes-on-macOS.md

 🏄  Done!
 Thank you for using minikube!
 ```

 If you open up the virtualbox gui, you should a new vm called minikube running.
-If check status, you should now see:
+If you check the status again, you should now see:

 ```bash
 $ minikube status